Market Design with Distributional Objectives: Conclusion

 \section{Conclusion}

-When institutions hire workers or admit students, they often have dual objectives of diversity and meritocracy that may conflict with each other.
-In this context, we have identified a class of institutional choice rules that maximize merit subject to attaining a diversity level in a computationally efficient way.
-We have also introduced the trace algorithm to find the diversity-merit Pareto frontier.
-We anticipate that our results will be useful in markets where there are dual objectives.
+When institutions hire workers or admit students, they often need to balance a distributional objective and merit, which may sometimes conflict with each other.
+In this context, we have identified a family of institutional choice rules with appealing properties.
+First, the choice rules maximize merit subject to attaining a level of the distributional objective in a computationally efficient manner.
+Second, they satisfy path-independence, which guarantees that the chosen set of applicants does not depend on the order of selection.
+Finally, a subclass of those choice rules satisfy the law of aggregate demand.
+The latter two properties guarantee that there exists a stable and strategy-proof matching mechanism when there are multiple institutions.
+We have also introduced the trace algorithm to find the Pareto frontier of the distributional objective and merit.
+We anticipate that our results will be useful in markets where there are dual objectives, such as diversity and meritocracy.

-We assume that the diversity of a group of agents is measured by an index satisfying \emph{ordinal concavity}, a notion of discrete concavity that we introduce.
-Since ordinal concavity allows \emph{greedy algorithm} to be effectively used in the contexts of discrete optimizations problems (which are faced frequently in economics, operations research and computer science), our novel notion and its desirable properties may prove useful in other applications in the future.
+We assume that the desirability of a group of agents with respect to the distributional objective is measured by a function satisfying \emph{ordinal concavity}, a notion of discrete concavity that is new to economics to our knowledge.
+Since ordinal concavity allows the \emph{greedy algorithm} to be effectively used in discrete optimization problems faced in economics, operations research, and computer science, ordinal concavity and its desirable properties may prove useful in other applications in the future.

 Lastly, our analysis has highlighted an intimate connection between the theories of discrete convexity and matroids.
-For instance, we have provided two novel characterizations of matroids, which are important results by themselves.
-Moreover, we introduced and analyzed different concavity notions such as pseudo M$^\natural$-concavity$^+$.
-We envision that those concavity notions may prove useful in other studies.
+For instance, we have provided two novel characterizations of matroids, which may be of independent interest.
+Moreover, we introduced and analyzed different concavity notions such as pseudo M$^\natural$-concavity$^+$.\footnote{See also semistrict pseudo M$^\natural$-concavity in Appendix \ref{app:auxiliary}.} We envision that those concavity notions may prove useful in other studies.